mpostol/ProcessObserver/README.md

 ## Related work

+### CommServer

 The Process-Observer concept has been implemented as a generic communication engine used by the CAS CommServer Classic and Unified Architecture servers.
 This implementation is optimized for highly distributed applications.
 Engaging an intermediate component as a driver for plant-floor devices is a middleware archetype used worldwide in thousands of applications.
-But to provide a consistent sole representation of a distributed real-time process at the upper layer boundary - according to the model - the CommServer™ has to implement unique features optimizing utilization of the underlying communication infrastructure as follows:
+But to provide a consistent sole representation of a distributed real-time process at the upper layer boundary - according to the model - the CommServer has to implement unique features optimizing utilization of the underlying communication infrastructure as follows:

 - **Multi-Protocol** capability: many protocols can be implemented as DataProvider components and plugged-in and utilized simultaneously
 - **Multi-Medium** capability: any physical layer technology can be used to start building a communication stack